edizarca/simple_rate_limiter/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rate_limiter.
+Bug reports and pull requests are welcome on GitHub at https://github.com/edizarca/simple_rate_limiter.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/rate_limiter/blob/master/CODE_OF_CONDUCT.md).

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the                    GNU GENERAL PUBLIC LICENSE
+                                                                                 Version 3, 29 June 2007

 ## Code of Conduct